oemof/oemof-solph/README.rst

 Documentation
 =============

-Full documentation can be found at http://oemof.readthedocs.org.
-Use http://readthedocs.org/projects/oemof to change the version of the documentation.
-To get the latest news follow us at https://oemof.wordpress.com.
+Full documentation can be found at `readthedocs <http://oemof.readthedocs.org>`_.
+Use the `project side <http://readthedocs.org/projects/oemof>`_ of readthedocs to choose the version of the documentation.
+To get the latest news visit and follow us at our `wordpress block <https://oemof.wordpress.com>`_.

 Installing oemof